 Report is shared privately and securely with your doctor

-Costs and charity program
+Costs and free-of-charge testing program

 If you are a self-payer, please find more information about self-payer billing here.